kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 >
 > --- The Earl of Oxford's Case (1615) 1 Ch.
 1, 21 E. R. 485.

 Early English common law was infamously complex, fiendishly exact, and coldly unfeeling.
 At least in principle, it was not up to judge, jury, or attorney to account for the evident injustice of a properly derived legal result.
 Like a great machine turning over, the courts were meant to receive the law, tracing its authority back to the king's, and apply it to cases as a mechanized brewery applies bottle caps to new brewskies.
-The process was not entirely mechanical---the law came down and moved around in unstructured form, a mad babel of Law Latin, Law French, and bastard English, often unwritten---but the view of its proper function often was.
+The process was not entirely mechanical---the law came down and moved around in unstructured form, a mad babel of Law Latin, Law French, and bastard English, often unwritten---but the view of its proper function often was mechanical.
 All in keeping with the elemental, if exception-ridden, notion of monarch as font of all property rights.

 Those run over roughshod by the common law could appeal, as one might appeal today for review or a pardon, for the direct intercession of